 1. Bahrani Island – The Adventure Seeker’s Haven

-Bahrani Island (sometimes called Al Bahrani) is a favorite among locals for its raw, untouched beauty.
+Bahrani Island (also known as Al Bahrani) is a favorite among locals for its raw, untouched beauty.

 Activities: